kienerj/UniqueMoleculeHash/README.md

 This is a work in progress.
 Use at own risk.
 Hashes may still change with every new version and there are known limitations.

+#### Status

+Development currently "on-hold".
+See "Caveats" section for technical details.

+The goal of this library can currently not be achieved for query molecules unless some fundamental things in RDKit itself change (like SMILES canonicalization).
+At the same time it is hard to justify making these changes just to be able to compare query molecules.

+Due to known issues in the `TautomerEnumerator`, query molecules with tautomerism might also not work properly (get different hash for the same query molecule (same meaning)).
+For normal molecules a workaround alleviates the issue but of course thereby reducing performance.

+However **the hash works well for general small molecules** (`get_molecule_hash`) **and takes enhanced stereochemistry into account** which is a use-case absent from other hashes.

 ## Installation

 The suggested approach to try it out is to create a new conda environment from an environment.yml: